Leverage Your SharePoint Investment for Project Management

 IT resources are always constrained and they know from prior experience that introducing new enterprise tools can be an expensive and time-consuming process.

-They are also concerned about post-deployment management/configuration of the new system and end-user training.
+IT teams also have to consider post-deployment management/configuration of the new system and end-user training.

 For these reasons, leveraging your existing SharePoint infrastructure is a practical, cost-effective approach to project management.

-Three reasons to leverage SharePoint investment for project management:
+Four reasons to leverage SharePoint investment for project management

-One of the best reasons for organizations to deploy a project management solution on SharePoint is that it leverages the existing, approved, and secure collaboration infrastructure that is already in place.
+One of the best reasons for organizations to deploy a project management solution on SharePoint is that it leverages the existing, approved, and secure collaboration infrastructure already in place.

-If your organization already has SharePoint deployed as an intranet or for document management, for example, you can tap into this pre-existing infrastructure and security (something that will make your IT team very happy!)
+If your organization uses SharePoint as an intranet or for document management, for example, you can tap into this pre-existing infrastructure – something that will make your IT team very happy!

 BrightWork is a project and portfolio management solution that plugs right into your SharePoint environment and can be installed within a couple of hours.

-BrightWork keeps the same consistent interface as the rest of your SharePoint environment so you can leverage your prior expertise and accelerate user adoption.
+As BrightWork keeps the same consistent interface as the rest of your SharePoint environment, users don’t need to contend with another new interface.

-BrightWork, for example, comes with a range of best-practice project management templates to get projects under control quickly and confidently.
+BrightWork comes with a range of best-practice project and portfolio management templates for different types of projects and teams.

 3. Grow organizational project management at scale